SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 The scope of the CodeCommons Unified Data Model includes:

 - Project Context data (extrinsic): data from various collaboration platforms (forges, bug trackers…)
 - Research articles and other context (extrinsic): structured metadata from publications metadata and its connection to software artifacts
-- Code Qualification (intrinsic): code-related data,including
-   dependencies detection, language identification and quality measurement
+- Code Qualification (intrinsic): code-related data, including dependencies detection, language identification and quality measurement
-- Licence detection (intrinsic): structured data model for licence information, at both file-level and project level
+- License detection (intrinsic): structured data model for license information, at both file-level and project level

 **Includes work**